ITR Filing Deadline Missed?

 Tangible or intangible Vehicles, patents, trademarks, leasehold rights, etc.

-Fixed or circulating Machinery, jewellery, etc
+Fixed or circulating Machinery, jewelry, etc

 For capital gains, the assets are bifurcated into two major sections: